haoxi911/bitbucket-hg-to-git/README.md

 Requirements
 ============
 * This was only tested on macOS.
-At the very least you will need an \*nix system to execute the popen calls
+At the very least you will need a Unix-like system to execute the `popen` calls.
-* Python 2.x and dependencies (`pip install mercurial pybitbucket`)
+* Python 2.x and dependencies (`pip install mercurial pybitbucket`).
-* `git` and `hg` command line tools
+* `git` and `hg` command line tools.

-The dependencies  packaged with this script:
+The dependency packaged with this script:

 * fast-export https://github.com/frej/fast-export